Python-SDET/jira_api_testing_lesson_2/README.md

 2) Make a package for implementation layer
   a.
 Add code to __init__.py to locate jira_info file.
 This helps prevent file not found errors.
   b.
 Place the issue_input.yaml in this package to load for needed json to pass.
   c.
 Make a class to organize transactions by entity:  Project, Issue, Sprint, etc.
   d.
+The constructor of each inner class will contain the url that points to each entity
+  e.
 Notice that the parent class needs to be passed to the inner class to bind them together